 Many medical schools and other institutions seek donations of whole bodies for research and instruction.
 You can make arrangements to donate your body to science by directly contacting an interested medical school or whole body donation organization.

 For more information about donating your body to science in California, you may contact one of the programs on this list of body donation programs in the United States.
-You can also contact a national whole body donation organization such as the Life Legacy Foundation.
+You can also contact a national whole body donation organization such as Science Care.

 If for any reason you feel strongly that you do not want to be an organ donor, you should put those wishes in writing.
 If you don't, your family members may consent to the donation of your organs after your death.

 Write down your instructions in a signed, dated document -- perhaps in your advance directive for health care -- and be sure your family and health care providers know that you choose not to be an organ donor.
-If they know your wishes, they are legally barred from donating any part of your body.
+Have two disinterested witnesses sign the document.
+If your family and health care providers know your wishes, they are legally barred from donating any part of your body.
 (California Health & Safety Code § 7150.30.)

 If you don't leave instructions about organ donation, California law decides who will make the decision for you after your death.
 When a minor dies, the right to decide about organ donation goes to the child's parents.
 For adults, the right goes to the following people, in order:

-Also, learn more estate planning, organ donation, funerals, and memorials on the Getting Your Affairs in Ordersection of Nolo.com.
+Also, learn more about estate planning, organ donation, funerals, and memorials on the Getting Your Affairs in Order section of Nolo.com.